What’s the best way to avoid holiday weight gain?

 Both have an overall low net carb count, yet provide just a bit of decadence, perfect for your holiday special occasion treat.

-Jazz up the vodka with a few pomegranate kernels and enjoy the chocolate with a few Himalayan Salt crystals.
+Jazz up the vodka with a few pomegranate kernels for a festive treat!

 1. “Jeff Volek, PhD, RD & Stephen Phinney, MD, PhD.”
 Art and Science of Low Carb,.